ianholden123/rugby-scraper/README.md

 Rugby Scraper is a Node program designed to scrape player data from rugby websites.
 This data is then output into multiple JSON files.

+> :warning: As is the nature of scraping from multiple different webpages, certain team's player data may not be collected if the corresponding team changes their webpage markup.

+Currently, this project outputs data from the following rugby teams:

+- Bath
+- Bristol Bears
+- Exeter Chiefs
+- Leicester Tigers
+- London Irish
+- Sale Sharks
+- Wasps

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install Rugby Scraper.